Resources to Care for Our Neighbors

 • In 2019 our Churchwide Assembly acted to identify our church as a sanctuary church body.
 Thoughtful guidelines for what that means in the daily life and ministry of our congregations and other ministry sites may be found here.
 Particularly, page three lists the six ways in which congregations can serve, care, support, and education are listed.

 • Here you will find detailed, practical advice from AMMPARO, our church’s ministry of accompaniment for migrant families.
+And read the AAMPARO Quarterly Report for November 2025.

-• Presiding Bishop Eaton wrote a pastoral letter to our whole church, calling us again to care for our neighbors in this time of need and by reminding us what Luther said about daily bread, including the responsibilities of leaders to provide stability, sufficiency and equity for the people in their care.
+• Presiding Bishop Emertia Eaton wrote a pastoral letter to our whole church, calling us again to care for our neighbors in this time of need and by reminding us what Luther said about daily bread, including the responsibilities of leaders to provide stability, sufficiency and equity for the people in their care.

 LGBTQ+ Community